Apple has a problem with user reviews: It (still) doesn’t care

 The problem with the App Store isn’t that Apple is removing or censoring user reviews, but rather that it’s completely ignoring them, even when they contain important information that pertains to the safety of apps or their users.
 As the Post report notes, multiple “random chat apps” have become havens for predators to reach children with sexual requests and content.
 Using basic machine learning tools, the Post found numerous reports of the problem in App Store reviews, but Apple — the first to receive every report, and a trillion-dollar company with every conceivable automated and manual resource at its potential disposal — apparently didn’t do anything about them.

 When I say that “I don’t believe Apple cares about user reviews,” this situation is direct compounding evidence of that point.
-I can imagine every apologist excuse for this situation — there are too many apps to screen, too many reviews to read, or no point to reading posts are are mostly drivel.
+I can imagine every apologist excuse for this situation — there are too many apps to screen, too many reviews to read, or no point to reading posts that are mostly drivel.
 But Apple has been selling products for 43 years, and operating its iOS App Store for 11 of them.
 It is capable of screening reviews for keywords.
 It’s capable of including a prominent “Report a Problem” button in or next to every “Write a Review” button.
 If it had ever cared to do so, it would have been done already.

 But it didn’t.
-Much like users who report software beta bugs with Feedback Assistant, or struggle to reach anyone at the company who cares when a massive FaceTime privacy violation is discovered, there is a continuing sense that actually getting a more than basic response from Apple — say nothing of actual corrective action — requires going to the media, and then, enough media to make a real stink.
+Much like users who report software beta bugs with Feedback Assistant, or struggle to reach anyone at the company who cares when a massive FaceTime privacy violation is discovered, there is a continuing sense that actually getting a more than basic response from Apple — to say nothing of actual corrective action — requires going to the media, and even then, it has to be enough media to make a real stink.
 If Apple actually cared to monitor what was being said in user reviews, this wouldn’t be necessary.

 But user reviews aren’t necessarily reliable